myazbek/Python-Portfolio/README.md

 # Mya Yazbek's Python Portfolio

-# Hello!
+Hello!
 Welcome to my online python portfolio.

-# The scripts in this repository are either homework assignments, exercises from Python workbooks, or simply programs of my own creation!
+The scripts in this repository are either homework assignments, exercises from Python workbooks, or simply programs of my own creation!

+Any sources will be clearly stated, and I usually include the links to any websites.

 # Enjoy! :)